 If you're facing the possibility of missing mortgage payments in the midst of the coronavirus crisis, your lender may have a plan for helping you.

 Federal legislation signed in late March, known as the Coronavirus Aid, Relief and Economic Security (CARES) Act, offers a wide range of relief options for borrowers with federally backed mortgages, including mortgage forbearance for up to 12 months, followed by mortgage modifications if needed.

 If you're a homeowner, contact your mortgage servicer (the company that collects your mortgage payments) for information on assistance under the CARES Act.

-The CARES Act exempts borrowers with certain federally backed student loans from payments for six months.
+Federal legislation exempts borrowers with certain federally backed student loans from payments until at leat September 30, 2021.
 The excused payments must be repaid later, but no interest or penalties will apply for the suspended-payment period.